 A business insurance policy can cover a wide range of items.
 It is our priority to help protect your business and your hard-earned assets by providing you with a coverage that is tailored to meet your specific needs.
 By representing many insurance companies, we will be able to find the right company and product for you.
-Contact Billmark’s Lake Area Insurance Inc. for any of following types of business insurance protection:
+Contact Billmark’s Lake Area Insurance for any of the following types of business insurance protection.

 Property – General Liability – Equipment Floater – Employment Practices Liability

 Owning a business can be extremely risky.
 That’s where business insurance comes into play.
 It can help protect your business.
 Business Policy is made up of several different lines of insurance and can be customized to your business needs.

 Property Insurance – Property coverage can cover the building your business is located in as well as the items that make up your office.

 General Liability Insurance – Owning and operating a business creates potential liability for any number of reasons.
 A business can be sued not only for something it does but also for things it doesn’t do.
 Legal defense can be costly, and settlements or judgments can be even more so.
 General liability insurance is usually the first line of defense for entities subject to litigation.

 Equipment Floater – Equipment Floater will cover the tools you and your employees use, big or small, to get the job done.